Natural Green Food Coloring with Spinach or Matcha

 • Matcha Lattes – Stir matcha powder into warm milk for a naturally green drink.

-Making homemade green food dye from spinach or matcha is an easy, natural way to color your food without artificial additives.
+Once you try homemade green food coloring, you’ll realize it’s a lot simpler than it sounds.
 Whether you want a mild, neutral color with spinach or a vibrant, earthy hue with matcha, both options are fantastic for baking, cooking, and festive treats.

 Have you tried making your own natural food coloring?
 What’s your favorite way to use it?
 Let me know in the comments!